zextras/tech-doc/source/_includes/_installation/step-repo-conf-ce.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-NC-SA-4.0

-.. _installation-step4:

-.. div:: sd-fs-5
+.. _installation-step2:

-   :octicon:`gear` Installation and Post-Installation

 .. card::
    :class-header: sd-font-weight-bold sd-fs-5

-   Step 4: Repository Configuration and System Upgrade
+   Step 2: Repository Configuration and System Upgrade
    ^^^^^

    In order to add Carbonio CE's repository, go to the following page and fill in the form: